cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 1st milestone: include development and 6-month server fee.

-Operation cost to be paid once the proposal is approved (6000 USD / 394.747 KSM ~= 15.2 KSM) Development cost To be paid to after report is approved (18000 USD / 394.747 KSM ~= 45.6 KSM)
+Operation cost to be paid once the proposal is approved (6000 USD / 394.747 KSM ~= 15.2 KSM) Development cost To be paid to after the report is approved (18000 USD / 394.747 KSM ~= 45.6 KSM)

-2nd milestone: to be paid to after report is approved (9750 USD / 394.737 KSM ~= 24.7 KSM)
+2nd milestone: to be paid to after the report is approved (9750 USD / 394.737 KSM ~= 24.7 KSM)

-3rd milestone: to be paid to after report is approved (7500 USD / 394.737 KSM ~= 19 KSM)
+3rd milestone: to be paid to after the report is approved (7500 USD / 394.737 KSM ~= 19 KSM)

 We would send proposals for each milestone once the previous milestone's final report is approved.